rapidpro/flows/expressions.md

 # Variables

-The context defines the available variables for substitution, the context contains all the following variables.
+The context defines the variables available for substitution in expressions.

 ### Contact Variables
 The ```@contact``` variables all refer to the contact that will receive a message.
 Note that this will be the contact